 If you want to test your threshold, the average lactose intolerant person can tolerate up to 12 g of lactose in one sitting.
 While some can tolerate up to 24 g if it's spread throughout the day.

 Many other products like milk and cream, yogurt, and ice cream are now available lactose-free.
 So even if your tolerance is very low, you won't need to cut dairy out of your diet completely!

 Just so you know, when you see a lactose-free product at your local store, this means the manufacturer has added the enzyme lactase (the same enzyme found in your body) to the product before packaging.
-The enzyme breaks down the lactose in the product for you, so the glucose and galactose are already separated when you eat them.
-These products will be digested normally.
+The enzyme breaks down the lactose in the product for you, so the glucose and galactose are separate when you eat them.
+Your body can digest these products normally.

-Heads up, for a product to be labelled “lactose-free” in North America, according to the FDA, they cannot contain any lactose.
+Heads up, for a product to have a “lactose-free” label in North America, according to the FDA, they cannot contain any lactose.
 That means these products are safe to use during the elimination phase of an elimination/rechallenge test and in your daily life if you suffer from lactose intolerance.